microsoft/TypeScript-Website/packages/create-typescript-playground-plugin/template/README.md

 - Open up the TypeScript Playground
 - Go the "Options" in the sidebar
-- Look for "Plugins from NPM"
+- Look for "Plugins from npm"
 - Add "[name]"
 - Reload the browser